Daltonhensley19/z80Emu/README.md

 ## About The Project

 Hello, all!
-Emulating the Ziglog Z80 has been nothing short of a purely academic venture.
+Emulating the Zilog Z80 has been nothing short of a purely academic venture.
 However, I would be lying to you if I were to say that I did not have fun along the way.
 More to the point--the Z80 is the perfect project to enrich your understanding of lower-level system's programming magic.
 While not for everyone, it does have its benefits™:

 The benefits™:
 * Learn how to reason about the interconnected processes between the CPU and RAM.